We believe in - CHRIST

 Andi - Associate Church Leader

-Andi is married to Nikki, who is equally passionate about seeing people released to be all God has called them to be.
+Andi is married to Nikki, who is equally passionate about seeing people raised as confident disciples of Jesus who witness Him to others.
 They have two children.

 Kathy & John Harris